 Nearby Shallows.
 The channel into Cuckold Creek was dredged to about 6 feet several years ago.
 It has silted up since then, particularly near the middle (red) marker.
 In general, the portions are about 10 yards inside and outside the red marker.
 At high tides, close to the marker, there is a bare 5 feet.
 At low tides, it is alarmingly close to 3 feet.

 Crab Pots.
 Licensed fisherman can plant strings of crab pots in the river.
 There are not supposed to be any in the creek.
 As a matter of federal regulations, there ought not to be any in the channel, but they are often planted there.
 Maryland Marine police cannot enforce the federal rules unless a special safety designation for the channel is obtained.
 There are actions underway to get the designation, but there are only a few such in the whole state.
 In the meantime, the Marine police have spoken to watermen informally, and most are cooperative.
 It is not prudent to take any vigilante action in regard to the crab pots.
 If you get tangled up and can not free yourself, anchor and call for assistance from Swan Point.
 It is likely that someone from Swan Point Marina can come and tow you in.

 Many local power boaters believe that running through a field of crab pots "on Plane" prevents them from tangling in the propeller.
 There is anecdotal evidence that this is so.

 Old and abandoned crab pots without market buoys can be pushed into shallows by currents.
 If one of these encounters your propeller, removing it may require heavy-duty wire cutters and direct access to the propeller.
 Several of the members at the marina have such cutters.

 For more information please call, 301-259-0047

-For more information on our marina facilities, you may contact us with the form below.
+For more information on our marina facilities, you may contact us with the form to the right.